Near-critical spanning forests and renormalization: Technical estimates and proofs

-An event related to the previous non-intersection events, but slightly different is the following arms event $\mathcal{A} (L,N)$ around the origin between scales $L$ and $N$, that there exist four disjoint branches, two of the UST and two of the dual UST in alternating trigonometric order around the origin, that connect $\partial B (L)$ to $\partial B (N)$ (see Fig. \ref{armsannulus}).
+An event related to the previous non-intersection events, but slightly different is the following arms event $\mathcal{A} (L,N)$ around the origin between scales $L$ and $N$ that there exists four disjoint branches, two of the UST and two of the dual UST (in alternating order) that connect $\partial B (L)$ to $\partial B (N)$ (see Fig. \ref{armsannulus}).

 \begin{lem} Consider the UST in a discrete domain $\Omega \subseteq \Z^2$ containing $B(N)$, with arbitrary boundary conditions.
-There exists a constant $C >0$ independent of $\Omega$, $N$ and the boundary conditions, such that for all $L \leq N/10$,
+There exists a constant $C >0$ independent of $\Omega$, $N$ and the boundary conditions, such that for all $L \leq N$,

 \end{lem}